TSSG/asciidoc2html-pdf/README.md

 # TSSG 3MT Documentation System
-This repository contains both the Asciidoc2html-pdf toolchain, and also the build wrapper system for the toolchain.
+This repository contains both the Asciidoc2html-pdf toolchain and the Apache Ant build wrapper system for the toolchain.

 ## asciidoc2html-pdf